AlexHandy1/subredditor/README.markdown

 *  Dynamic search e.g. user can directly click on a popular search term and to get results

-*  Improved test coverage e.g. address asychronicity issue
+*  Improved test coverage and adopt best practice for cleaning test database e.g. address asychronicity issue

 *  Add more filters and search options for search results e.g. sorting by amount of comments, upvotes etc